jdx/mise/README.md

 ### [experimental] `.rtx.toml`

 `.rtx.toml` is a new config file that replaces both the global config and the `.tool-versions` file.
+Think of `~/.config/rtx/config.toml` as just a special `.rtx.toml` which is used from any directory on the machine.

 It allows for functionality that is not possible with `.tool-versions`, such as: